-My name is Patricia Prince and I am many things, including a runner and I am a cancer survivor.
+My name is Patricia Prince and I am many things, including a runner and a cancer survivor.
 When I started to teach cancer survivors to run, I started to recognize that learning to run and fighting cancer both teach us similar things.
 Let me tell you about what I learned from both.

 – Friedrich Nietzsche –